bartul9/my-prtf/README.md

-# SliceofLife-website.for.fun
+# My porfolio

-I built this website for pure fun and joy.
-I used Slice of Life as a theme cause i addore that movie.
-If you didnt, go and watch it, that movie is amazing, and its free.
+I have built this portfolio for pure fun and joy, it is not finished yet, but it will be soon :)